Green Fest

 We invite visitors to wander our half-mile path through oak woodlands and explore a stretch of unspoiled shoreline.
 Our Sanctuary encompasses 900 acres of subtidal Richardson Bay and hosts a unique eelgrass ecosystem that provides habitat and food for dozens of species of waterfowl.

-Got a tote bag or mug that’s no longer your vibe?
-Swap it for a new-to-you treasure!
+Got a tote bag, mug, or puzzle that’s no longer your vibe?
+Bring it and swap it for a new-to-you treasure.
+Mix and match – any item for any item!

 Third Act focuses on organizing people over 60 to envision, develop, and pursue strategies to protect our democracy and end the climate crisis.